The Fun New Cat Book for Cat Lovers:

-The fully-illustrated version of In Defense of Cats! was published August 2016 and is available for purchase at Amazon's Kindle Store as an eBook for any Kindle device, computer, laptop, computer tablet, or smartphone.
+Now fully-illustrated, In Defense of Cats! was published August 2016 on Amazon.com as an eBook for any Kindle device, computer, laptop, computer tablet or smartphone.
 The Kindle reading application for any device is free to download and very user-friendly.

-* The free Kindle software application also includes a few free complete Kindle books.
-Try it out, it's really fun and easy technology!
+The free Kindle software application also includes a few free complete Kindle books.

 Inspiration for Writing In Defense of Cats!

-Author Janette Noelle Dean originally wrote the poem and story on a beautiful day in Los Angeles in response to negative comments about cats that she had heard through the years.
+Author Janette Noelle Dean originally conceived of the book on a beautiful day in Los Angeles as a needed rebuttal to negative comments about cats that she had heard through the years.
 Her aim with the book is to defend cats and cat behavior with humor by sharing the habits and experiences of domestic cats while showing concern for endangered wild cats and all wildlife.